Ratolikar, Bank of India's chief information security officer discusses issues related to botnet attacks and its effect on Indian online banking.

 against distributed denial of service attacks.
 SearchSecurity.in: Can you suggest any solutions or

-processes to protect corporate networks from botnet attacks?
+corporate networks from botnet attacks?

 Blended threats such as botnet attacks require application layer protection.
 To defend against these, you should set up a secure Web gateway which is connected to a global reputation-based agency or centralized intelligence agency.
 Antivirus companies which possess their own honeypots also provide such intelligence services.
 These vendors are aware about hacker command control centers, malicious IP addresses and domains.